 Provides students with a medium of expression through drama.
 Curtain Club members also have the opportunity to become members of a selective theatre honor society, Alpha Psi Omega.

 Provides opportunities for athletes to grow in their faith.

 Provides leadership opportunities through service to others; regularly helps build houses over spring break.

 Mission-Minded Students (MMS)

 Raises awareness of opportunities in mission work and participates in a mission experience.

-Ongoing Ambassadors for Christ
+Ongoing Ambassadors for Christ (OAFC)